 Alice frowned but noted that Gabrielle had stiffened.

 Abruptly, out from the haze of smoke sparked a burst of gold light.
 A short vitae blade.
 It hurtled towards Theta without warning, and the man barely had the time to raise his own blade conductor before it nearly took off his head.
-There was a spark of blue as the two blades collided and a loud clatter as the golden blade deactivated and hit the ground.
-The woman standing beside Theta’s side yelped and clung to his side.
+There was a spark of blue as the two blades collided and then a loud clatter as the golden blade deactivated and hit the ground.
+The woman standing beside Theta’s side yelped and clung to him tighter.

 Out from the dust cloud stepped Leona, chairwoman of the ELPIS Department.
 Her golden hair seemed to glow in the smog now just like how it had done in the darkness of the Twin Cities.